Baley v. United States - Supreme Court of the United States (No. 19-1134)

 Independent of the 5th Amendment takings issue at the root of this case, the Federal Circuit’s decision raises serious federalism issues that this Court should address.
 Few matters are of more importance to western states like Oregon than the allocation of scarce water resources.
 For a century and a half this Court and Congress have mandated federal court deference to the states’ administration and adjudication of water rights.
 Deference is particularly important to the wise administration of this scarce resource where there is an ongoing state court adjudication and where no federal interest will be compromised.
 As with asserting any reserved rights claims of its own, the federal government has every opportunity to exercise its role as trustee for the Tribes in the state court adjudication.

 Forte, David F.; Cass, Ronald A.; Huffman, James L.; Kochan, Donald J.; Richardson, Jesse J.; and Watson, Reed, "Brief of Amici Curiae Professors Ronald A. Cass, David F. Forte, James L. Huffman, Donald J. Kochan, Jesse J. Richardson and Reed Watson in Support of Petitioners" (2020).
-Law Faculty Briefs.
+Law Faculty Briefs and Court Documents.
 20.